DexCom, GE, SLB: Why Experts Rate These Stocks at Strong Buy

 Wall Street gives these three diverse names Strong Buy recommendations with high potential upside.

-When markets are trading near record levels, the number of stocks getting Strong Buy consensus recommendations with high potential price upside tends to go down.
+When markets are trading near record levels the number of stocks getting Strong Buy consensus recommendations with high potential price upside tends to go down.
 But that doesn't mean there aren't select bang-the-table bargains to be found.

 True, the S&P 500 is up a whopping 30% on a price basis since its early April nadir and looks pricey by historical measures.
-But then, as an index weighted by market cap, much of this upside is driven by the S&P 500's biggest companies.
+But as an index weighted by market cap, much of this upside is driven by the S&P 500's biggest companies.

 From just $107.88 $24.99 for Kiplinger Personal Finance